 Hair loss is mostly reversible like those caused by certain medications, stress, nutritional deficiencies, or temporary hormonal changes once the underlying cause is addressed.
 However, certain types of hair loss, such as androgenetic alopecia are typically considered permanent.
 Anyone with slick or shiny scalp areas with no or little hair is not able to reverse hair loss and will require hair transplant surgery or other solutions.

-If You Are Showing Signs of Hair Loss, Take a Proactive Approach!
+If You Are Showing Signs of Early Hair Loss, Take a Proactive Approach!

 Many people face the challenge of spotting the tell-tale signs of hair loss before they lose a significant portion of their hair.
-Here are some of the most common reversible signs of hair loss to help you out:
+Here are some of the most common early signs of hair loss that can be reversed:

 Patches of Hair Loss